 Rectangular faces are longer than they are wide.
 The cheekbones, forehead, and jawline measure about the same width across the face.
 They also have a tall forehead and a square jawline.
 Some call these face shapes oblong.

 Full and voluminous hairstyles add your face’s width to balance it out with its length.
-Styles that include soft waves or face-framing layers add great volume in the right areas.
+Styles that include soft waves or face-framing layers, such as a Deva cut, add great volume in the right areas.
 Curtain bangs, A-shaped bangs, and other types of long bangs are great for de-emphasizing your face’s length while softening your jawline.

 Avoid stick-straight hair and think twice before growing your hair out long.
 These looks emphasize your face’s length and can make your face look imbalanced.